UAE: Mum finds obscene massage cards in 9-year-old’s bag

 “It's very scary that such material is easily accessible to children.
 As parents, we try to protect our children from inappropriate content,” said Ahmed, father of a 7-year-old boy.

 “Children should be educated properly using the right (and age-appropriate) words on sexuality.
 They should be aware of the pitfalls of falling into these devastating experiences of early exposure to explicit content at such an early age.
-Parents can report to official authorities the menace of spreading of explicit content materials in public spaces,” said Dr George.
+Parents can report to official authorities the menace of spreading of explicit content materials in public spaces,” said Dr Shaju George, a psychiatrist at International Modern Hospital Dubai.

-According to Dr Shaju George, specialist psychiatrist at International Modern Hospital Dubai, exposure to anything unusual and inappropriate elicits two types of responses in children.
+Exposure to anything unusual and inappropriate elicits two types of responses in children, the expert said.

 “A state of distress with disturbed feelings or state of being curious about the situation.
 Inappropriate [situations] can elicit a feeling of disgust towards sexuality.
-Or, it can generate a curiosity that can take them to unhealthy practices to mitigate the same,” said Dr George.
+Or, it can generate a curiosity that can take them to unhealthy practices to mitigate the same."

+Kids can present as being sad and reclusive, spending more time on devices at odd hours, showing sleep disturbances, and having academic problems, Dr George said.

-Psychologists say that such childhood experiences can have long-lasting imprints on their perception of the world, personal life, male-female relationships and sexual behaviour.
+Addressing the issue is crucial because such childhood experiences can have long-lasting imprints on their perception of the world, personal life, male-female relationships and sexual behaviour, the expert added.

+Local authorities have been vigilant about this issue, imposing heavy fines on those found distributing such cards.

 In August 2022, the Dubai Police seized 5.9 million business cards that advertise illegal massage services.
 As many as 870 people were arrested for offering illegal service in 2021 and the first three months of 2022.
 Of these, 588 were charged for violating public morals and 309 for printing and distributing the cards.